gjurgensen/gjurgensen.github.io/Coq Fundamentals/_posts/2021-08-03-inversion.md

    parameters to determine which cases are impossible.

    Conceptually, it is as if we are looking at the constructors, and reasoning about them in reverse.
 What constructors could have produced this term?
-The inversion in the direction of our reasoning of the constructors is what gives this process its name.
+The name "inversion" is intentionally suggestive of this backward reasoning over constructors.

    In this case, `inversion` solves our goal instantly, since there are no possible cases.